vince-bourgmayer/electron-test/project-management/BACKLOG.md

  2. ~~Users stories : 12 and 1~~
  3. ~~Users stories : 2 and 3~~
  4. ~~Users stories : 5 and 6~~
- 5. Users stories : 4 and 7
+ 5. ~~Users stories : 4 and 7~~
  6. Users stories : 8 and 9
+ 7. Users stories : 13 and 14

-# Constraint
+# User story Constraint (USC)
- + US 1: a locked door's name should be unique
+ + USC 1: a locked door's name should be unique

 # TODO
 _Here is the list of the current users stories and tasks.